boinkkitty/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests a comparison by specifying the two student.
-2. TutorSynch fetches both the existing student records.
-3. TutorSynch displays the basic side-by-side comparison based on student records.
+3. TutorSynch displays the basic side-by-side comparison based on both student records.

    Use case ends.